Odin94/Progeny-vtm-v5-character-creator/README.md

 <!-- ## TODOs:
+* Fix: pdf-lib fonts only support latin charaters by default.
+Use embedFont and/or pdf-lib/fontkit to select a font that supports all unicode characters
 * Add free-text / select field where predator type says "pick XY"?
+* Add free-text custom merit/flaw field(s) for users to input their own stuff

 * Make instruction-text prettier / styled (check out similar web apps for how they do it?)
 * Make merit/flaw picking prettier - maybe style it more like a character sheet (with the oooo)